b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 **Type:** string

 ..  topic:: Description

-	This label attribute is used to
+	This attribute is used to display a Text with the ColorPicker

-..  note:: Not yet tested
+..  code-block:: python

-    ui.ColorPicker({ 'ID': 'colorpicker_1',  'Text': "" })
+    ui.ColorPicker({ 'ID': 'colorpicker_1',  'Text': "My ColorPicker" })

+..  image:: images/UI_colorpicker_text.png
+	:width: 400px
+	:align: center

 Color
 ^^^^^

 **Type:** dict

 ..  topic:: Description

-	This label attribute is used to
+	This attribute is used to set a default color to the ColorPicker.

-..  note:: Not yet tested
+	Each RGB color using a float value betwee 0 and 1.

+..  code-block:: python

-    ui.ColorPicker({ 'ID': 'colorpicker_1',  'Color': "" })
+    ui.ColorPicker({ 'ID': 'colorpicker_1', 'Color': {'R':0.5, 'G':0, 'B':1.0} })

+..  image:: images/UI_colorpicker_color.png
+	:width: 400px
+	:align: center

 Tracking
 ^^^^^^^^

 **Type:** bool

 ..  topic:: Description

 	This label attribute is used to

 ..  note:: Not yet tested